fate-srd/fate-srd-content/docs/markdown/Fate-Condensed-SRD-CC-BY.md

 There are a few other angles on this style that you’ll want to keep in mind.

 *   As you’ll see on **page XX**, with 1-point boxes you may mark as many of them as you want when you get hit (the escalating-value style of Fate Core, meanwhile, has a “you can only mark one box per hit” proviso).
 *   This style goes with the Fate Core notion of separate Physical and Mental stress tracks, instead of a single unified track as with Fate Accelerated.
-If you’re inclined towards a unified track, add a couple more boxes to make up for it.
+If you’re inclined towards a unified track, add three more boxes to make up for it, and use the _higher_ of Physique or Will to lengthen it as indicated.
 *   Three points of stress absorption on one track is not a lot!
 If characters end up feeling a little fragile in play, you may want to add one or two boxes to the default quantity.
 It’s all about how fast the consequences hit.
+(With the older style, a **[1][2]** track absorbs 2 to 3 stress, **[1][2][3]** = 3 to 6, **[1][2][3][4]** = 4 to 10.)

 ### Finishing Touches